Arrive in Vladivostok. Met at airport and transfer to your accommodation.

 Day 15.
 Arrive Moscow at 1517.
-Met and transfer to homestay for three nights.
+Met and transfer to your accommodation.

 Three hour introductory walking tour of central Moscow, next two days free for optional sightseeing in or around Moscow.
 The walking tour could be undertaken next day if time/daylight does not permit on arrival.

 Time to experience the famed centre of Soviet-era Russia.
 This is where central control was wielded.
 Moscow is now a changed city, but its many surviving examples of architecture complement its thriving theatre and arts and for those so disposed, Moscow has museums to satisfy any interest.

 Don’t miss our suggestions for optional sightseeing in Moscow!